zeroibc/my-mac-os/README.md

 - Rain, whale noises, coffee shop noises right from my menu bar, when I am tired of listening to music and just want to focus.

 ### 55. [Sip](https://sipapp.io/) Collect, organize & share colors
-- A great colour picker that is quite often getting updated.
+- A great color picker that is quite often getting updated.

 ### 56. [Paw](https://paw.cloud) - HTTP client
-- A great tool for working with API's, only recently started to use it but the features it has are handy and the design is intuitive and great.
+- A great tool for working with APIs, only recently started to use it but the features it has are handy and the design is intuitive and great.

 ### 58. [IINA](https://github.com/lhc70000/iina) - Video player
 - Open source alternative to VLC built specifically for macOS.